Generalised Killing Spinors on Three-Dimensional Lie Groups: Three-dimensional Lie groups

 Finally, by Lemma \ref{lemma:allornothing}, there are only two cases: if $A$ is symmetric, then all invariant spinors are generalised Killing with endomorphism $A$; if not, the only invariant generalised Killing spinor is $0$.
 In Table \ref{table:symmetric}, we show the value of $A-A^T$ in each case --see also Remark \ref{rem:symmetry}.

 \end{proof}

 \begin{rem} It is very surprising that the symmetry of $A$ is completely independent of the choice of left-invariant metric -- see Table \ref{table:symmetric}. \end{rem}

 In fact, we can obtain a general expression for the endomorphism $A$ as follows.
-Fix a $3$-dimensional Lie group $G$, and fix an orientation and an inner product $B$ on its Lie algebra $\mathfrak{g}$.
+Fix a connected three-dimensional Lie group $G$, and fix an orientation and an inner product $B$ on its Lie algebra $\mathfrak{g}$.
 Let $(e_1,e_2,e_3)$ be a positively oriented $B$-orthonormal basis of $\mathfrak{g}$.
 Then, for each $1 \leq i,j \leq 3$,

 for some $c_{ij}^{k} \in \R$.
 A calculation similar to the one detailed in Section \ref{sec:heisenberg} yields the matrix of $A$ in the basis $(e_1,e_2,e_3)$:

 This matrix is symmetric if, and only if,

 In this case, every invariant spinor $\psi \in \Sigma$ is a generalised Killing spinor with endomorphism $A$.
 In particular, every $\psi \in \Sigma$ is an eigenspinor of the Dirac operator with eigenvalue